-4. All peering servers in the group with the highest priority (i.e. with the lowest priority value) are tried one by one.
-The weight of the peering servers in the selected peering group will influence the order in which the servers will be tried for routing the outbound call.
-The weight of a server is an integer value in the range of "1" to "254".
+4. All peering servers in the peering group with the highest priority (e.g. priority 1) are tried one-by-one starting from the highest server weight.
+Peering groups with lower priorities or with shorter callee prefix will be used only for fail-over.

+The weight of the peering servers in the selected peering group will influence the order in which the servers within the group will be tried for routing the outbound call.
+The weight of a server can be set in the range from 1 to 127.